+If you have gum disease, it is a good idea to have frequent dental visits.
 The dental team can help by cleaning your teeth and removing the plaque and tartar build-up that forms in hard to reach areas around the teeth and under the gumline.

+The gums can be treated at home in conjunction with your dental visits.
 With good home care and plaque removal, the inflammation and pocketing can be managed and gum disease can be reversed.

 The best tips for healthy gums include:

 - Brush your teeth twice daily (using an electric toothbrush will provide the best plaque removal)

 - Clean between your teeth with floss or an oral irrigator every day